Haoying Xu (hxu62)

 General Information

 Haoying (Howie) Xu received his PhD in management from the University of Illinois Chicago.
 His research is focused on leadership, workplace relationships, and workplace emotions.
-His articles have appeared in various outlets such as Personnel Psychology, Journal of Organizational Behavior, Journal of Management, Human Relations, Journal of Business Ethics, Harvard Business Review, and been featured in magazines such as Fortune and Jerusalem Post.
+His articles have appeared in various outlets such as Journal of Applied Psychology, Personnel Psychology, Journal of Organizational Behavior, Journal of Management, Human Relations, Journal of Business Ethics, and been featured in practical outlets such as Harvard Business Review, Fortune, and Jerusalem Post.

 Appointments